mintary/comp-250-prep/Session4.md

     5, 1, 4, 6, 12, 2, 10, 8
 </details>

-2. There's an iterative and recursive approach.
  At what point in either approach can we consider a traversal of a level "over"?

 3. Step your way through the algorithm with the example tree.
 Then, construct your own tree and step through it with that one.